© 2008 Steve Campsall

 ...sounds authentic and gains your reader’s trust

 How can you achieve this?
-Sound sincere – write in a natural, lively style that avoids pretending you’re someone else; especially someone older and wiser.
-Write as the teenager you are.
+Aim to create a sincere 'voice' – write in a natural, lively style.
 Remember that if your writing doesn't capture the trust of your reader, it won't succeed!

 ...sounds authoritative and is believable and persuasive